Fiona-Nyadero/truth_hound/README.md

 **Truth Hound** is a minimal yet engaging web-based party game inspired by *"Two Truths and a Lie"*.
 The game challenges players to identify the false statement from a set of three — two truths and one lie.
 With a sleek UI, expressive animated reactions, and two play modes (AI-generated or custom friend input), **Truth Hound** offers a fun and interactive way to break the ice or kill time with friends.

+This project uses Tailwind CSS with a utility-first approach for styling.
+UI components like buttons are abstracted where reused, and structure is organized by feature.
+The goal is to build a clean, maintainable, and scalable React application.

 ---

 ## 🧠 Gameplay Overview